juucustodio/xamarin-docs.pt-br/docs/xamarin-forms/user-interface/graphics/skiasharp/bitmaps/saving.md

 ### <a name="the-uwp-implementation"></a>A implementação de UWP

-A implementação de UWP do `SavePhotoAsync` é muito semelhantes em estrutura à implementação do Android:
+A implementação de UWP do `SavePhotoAsync` é muito semelhante na estrutura para a implementação do Android:

 ```csharp
 public class PhotoLibrary : IPhotoLibrary